lairez/ExactPredicates.jl/README.md

 #### The slow path

 If the error estimation fails to certify the floating point computation, the code falls back to interval arithmetic, using [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl).
-It will works especially well if the input points have small integer coordinates.
+It will work especially well if the input points have small integer coordinates.
 Expect a 50× slowdown.

 In this scenario, adaptive methods, like the one famously implemented by [Shewchuk](https://www.cs.cmu.edu/~quake/robust.html), may be more performant.